ZuckermanLab/pyPAM/README.md

 samples = sampler.get_flat_samples()  # shape = (n_ensembles*n_final_steps*n_walkers,n_dim)
 ```

+Running on HPC:
+1. install a python environment and clone github project on HPC
+2. modify scheduling scripts based on your needs/environment
+3. run example to ensure it's working as expected

 See example and code comments for more details.

-Running on HPC:
-0. install a python environment and clone github project on HPC
-1. modify scheduling scripts based on your needs/environment
-2. run example to ensure it's working as expected